What Does Fentanyl Look Like? What Color is Fentanyl? Uncover Brightly Colored Fentanyl Pills. Fentanyl Facts & Risks.

 Nothing says Halloween like candy corn, carved pumpkins, and children dressed up in costumes to go trick-or-treating.
 But parents will face something much more haunting this Halloween than ghosts—fentanyl as candy.
 Fentanyl-involved drug overdose deaths are increasing exponentially, and preliminary data from the Department of Health indicates that in 2020 they became more common than heroin deaths and those involving commonly prescribed opioids.

 Stay alert and double-check their children’s candy this year—not just for Halloween, but for the foreseeable future.
-While it is unfortunate that families in our communities can no longer solely focus on the fun traditions of Halloween, it is important to stay vigilant and keep our children safe.
+While it is unfortunate that families in our communities can no longer solely focus on the fun traditions of Halloween, it is crucial to stay vigilant and keep our children safe.

 Instead of worrying about children coming across fentanyl rainbow candy and fentanyl lollipops while trick-or-treating, experts say parents should speak openly and plainly with their children about drug use and staying safe.
 When things go unspoken or unsaid, you miss an opportunity to educate or inform about what your kid’s going through.